Allergy shots (subcutaneous immunotherapy) are the most common form of immunotherapy that alleviates painful allergic reactions in the long term.

 Antihistamines are often the go-to drug for treating allergy symptoms.
 They work by reducing or blocking histamines, chemicals produced by the immune system responsible for many common symptoms including runny nose, stuffy nose, and itchy, watery eyes.
 They are available in tablets, capsules, liquids, nasal sprays, and eye drops.
 Antihistamines can cause side effects such as drowsiness, dry mouth, dizziness, and nausea, though newer generation antihistamines have fewer side effects.

 Popular antihistamines include:

-When your allergy symptoms include a stuffed-up nose, you’re better off using a decongestant for relief.
+When your symptoms include a stuffed-up nose, you're better off using a decongestant for relief.
 Decongestants shrink swollen blood vessels and tissues that line the nose.
-They can be found in pills, liquids, nasal sprays, and nose drops and are available over-the-counter or by prescription.
+They can be found in pills, liquids, nasal sprays, and nose drops and are available over the counter or by prescription.
 Decongestants may increase anxiety or cause sleeping difficulty.
 If you have a medical condition such as glaucoma, high blood pressure, heart disease, thyroid disorder, diabetes, or enlarged prostate, consult with a doctor before using.